Dear Geordie Family,

 We know that these times remain challenging for so many of us.
 For months, our communities have been navigating the uncertainty of what the “new normal” looks like; we know how you feel as our Geordie staff, board and extended family have been riding these waves alongside you.

 As the arts sector, schools, and households adapt to this current climate, we want to make sure that you, our cherished audience, can still experience the impact of theatre in the safest and healthiest environments.
 In addition to following public health requirements and restrictions, we are working with a Health and Safety Coordinator to make specific recommendations on all of our programming and initiatives to ensure our artists and audiences remain taken care of.
 We have also emboldened our online and live virtual capacity to give our audiences and students the feeling of immediate interaction with our productions, our Geordie Theatre School teachers, and our artists.

-Over the course of this special milestone 40th year, we will ensure to update you on any important information on the pandemic’s potential future affect on our programming.
+Over the course of the year, we will ensure to update you on any important information on the pandemic’s potential future affect on our programming.
 But in the meantime, check out our FAQ, and as always, please let us know any questions you may have.

 We are hopeful that we will be able to meet at the theatre soon, but until then, we must all take responsibility in ensuring that everyone who does come to our home, can do so with ease and safety.

 Thank you for staying with us and be well!

 The Geordie office is closed.
 However, the whole team is working remotely from home.